JuliaRegistries/CompatHelper.jl/README.md

 `auto_detect_ci_service` function, which is suitable for some simpler setups.

 ## 5. Acknowledgements

+CompatHelper was originally created by the [Brown Center for Biomedical Informatics](https://github.com/bcbi) at Brown University.

 This work was supported in part by National Institutes of Health grants U54GM115677, R01LM011963, and R25MH116440.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.